jgleba/vamp206a/README.md

 - create the virtual box  ( I did this from windows)
   `07createvbox.bat`
    This will also do an unattended install of the resulting Ubuntu 14.04 64bit server iso in vbox.
-- after the vbox ubuntu server boots, log in, run
+- after the vbox ubuntu server boots, log in with user albe password a , run
 	`sudo ./11get.sh`
    note: if black screen after it boots up after installing...  press ctrl-alt-f1 to get login prompt
 - copy shc/21env-example.sh to 21env.sh and edit to agree with your settings.